 Fundraisers offer an excellent opportunity to get your NRTW message across and raise money for a worthy cause.
-Hold a raffle, have a bake sale or potluck dinner.
+Hold a raffle or consider holding a bake sale or potluck dinner.
 Put a twist on a bake sale by compiling a cookbook featuring staff recipes.

 Tours and Open Houses